Chittagong: History

+Dhaniya Manikya conquered Chittagong in 1513.
+Hossain Shah sent his noble commander Gorai Mallik to attack Tripura.
+Gorai Mallik recaptured the territories lost.
+But the following year Dhaniya Manikya again conquered Chittagong.
+In 1516, Husain Shah decided to conquer Chittagong again.
+Husain assigned the charge of the land army for conquest of Chittagong to his general Paragal Khan; prince Nasrat, who was made crown prince of Bengal in 1515, was placed in overall command.
+On Nasrat's order, Paragal Khan advanced from his base on the Feni River.
+The territory up to the western bank of Kaladan river was placed under his governorship's administration.
+The hostilities probably ended in 1516, when Mrauk U recognized Bengali sovereignty over Chittagong and northern Arakan.
+As a result of the conflict, Mrauk U again became a vassal of the Bengal Sultanate.
+Nasrat renamed Chittagong to Fatehabad, City of Victory.
+A locality of Chittagong named Nasirabad is named after him.
+Bengali conquest of Chittagong is also corroborated by Portuguese adventurer Joao de Silvera who, landing in Chittagong in 1517, stated that Chittagong was a part of Bengal Sultanate.

 The Arakanese ruled over Chittagong spanned from the late 16th century to 1666, marking a significant yet turbulent era in the region's history.
 The Kingdom of Mrauk U, centered on the west coast of present-day Myanmar, expanded into south-eastern Bengal, with Chittagong becoming a strategic part of its domain.
 The Arakanese maintained their power through alliances with the Portuguese, who were instrumental in fortifying their control.
 Chittagong evolved into a centre of trade and piracy during this time, with Portuguese and Arakanese forces frequently raiding Mughal territories.
 The blending of Bengali, Buddhist, and Portuguese influences made the region a unique cultural and administrative frontier.

 The decline of Arakanese rule was triggered by political conflicts, including their involvement in the Mughal succession struggle.
 The assassination of Mughal prince Shah Shuja in Arakan strained relations with the Mughal Empire, prompting a decisive campaign led by Subahdar Shaista Khan in 1666.
-The Mughals recaptured Chittagong, ending nearly a century of Arakanese dominance.
+The Mughals recaptured Chittagong, ending 70 years circa of Arakanese presence.
 This period left a lasting legacy on the region, highlighting the interplay of trade, politics, and cultural exchange between Bengal and Arakan.

 Chittagong featured prominently in the military history of the Bengal Sultanate, including during the Reconquest of Arakan and the Bengal Sultanate–Kingdom of Mrauk U War of 1512–1516.